 Konstantin Kalinin

 Can you help us integrate third party software with our EPIC/Cerner/AllScripts EHR?

-How long with it take to create EHR software from scratch?
+How long will it take to create EHR software from scratch?

 12-18 months; 6-9 months for an MVP.

 Demand agile development from your development partner.
-You will need incremental roll-out and validation of software, which is only possible with the agile pattern.
+You’ll need incremental roll-out and validation, which only works with the agile pattern.

 What technology stack do you recommend for building an EHR system?

 Absolutely any tech stack will work as long as you pick the right team.
-You shouldn’t limit yourself to specific information technology; it’s all about niche expertise and the right mix of design and development talent on a team.
+You shouldn’t limit yourself to specific technologies; it’s all about niche expertise and the right mix of design and development talent.
 Probably one exception is cloud hosting: you need it, but again, that can be anything.

+Konstantin Kalinin